Najma (Doha): Qatar National Master Plan

 The Qatar National Master Plan (QNMP) is described as a "spatial representation of the Qatar National Vision 2030".
 As part of the QNMP's Urban Centre plan, which aims to implement development strategies in 28 central hubs that will serve their surrounding communities, Najma has been designated a District Centre, which is the lowest designation.

 Najma District Centre includes sections of four different zones located at the crossing of B Ring Road and Airport Street: Zone 15 (Ad Dawhah al Jadidah), Zone 16 (Old Al Ghanim), Zone 26 (Najma) and Zone 27 (Umm Ghuwailina).
 Somewhere from 10,000 to 15,000 residents will be situated in the District Centre, thus the plan emphasizes the construction of more high density apartment buildings.
 The Centre will be served by the Old Airport Metro Station on Airport Street, which is part of the Doha Metro's Red Line, and plans are in place to develop the pedestrian infrastructure around the metro station.
 Other objectives of the plan are to increase public services in the Najma area and to preserve the historic architecture of the area.

 Demographics

 As of the 2010 census, the district comprised 5,936 housing units and 1,012 establishments.
 There were 24,763 people living in the district, of which 73% were male and 27% were female.
 Out of the 24,763 inhabitants, 83% were 20 years of age or older and 17% were under the age of 20.
 The literacy rate stood at 96.5%.

 Employed persons made up 74% of the total population.
 Females accounted for 14% of the working population, while males accounted for 86% of the working population.

+Compared to other neighborhoods of similar geographical size in Doha, Najma exhibits a significantly higher population density.
+This density is reflected in its compact urban form, with a mix of residential, commercial, and community spaces often coexisting within close proximity or even within the same buildings.